Professor of Marketing and

-Mansur Khamitov is a Ph.D. candidate in marketing at the Ivey Business School, University of Western Ontario (Canada).
+Mansur Khamitov is an Assistant Professor of Marketing at the Nanyang Business School, Nanyang Technological University (NTU Singapore).
+He obtained his Ph.D. from the Ivey Business School, University of Western Ontario (Canada).

 Aside from his career, he is an avid sports fan, traveler, poet, book lover, and a musical enthusiast.